Your Complete HR Compliance Checklist

 What are your benefit offerings?
 Consider:

-• Voluntary benefits: Do you offer dental, vision, life insurance, and 401Ks?
-Companies do not have to provide these, but most competitive employers do
+• Additional benefits.
+Do you offer dental, vision, and life insurance and 401(k) retirement plan?
+Companies do not have to provide these, but most competitive employers do.

-• Mandatory benefits: Unemployment, workers compensation (check your state’s specific laws), and if you have over 50 employees, health insurance coverage as well
+• Mandatory benefits.
+Unemployment, workers' compensation (check your state’s specific laws), and if you have 50 or more full-time equivalent employees, health insurance coverage as well.

 Company compliance

 Check for compliance on the following requirements.
-Have an automated compliance system in place where you can pull this information easily.
+Having an automated compliance system in place for your employment-related practices will help you pull this information more easily.

 Fair Labor Standards Act